agrifooddatacanada/RRDMS_Workshop/README.md

 - [Shiny framework](Day_3/D3S4_Intro_to_Shiny/D3S4_Intro_to_Shiny.pdf) for creating web applications using R code.
 - How to build a Shiny Apps with a [dashboard layout](Day_4/D4S2_Shiny_Layouts/D4S2_Shiny_Layout.pdf) to [interactively explore your own research data](Day_4/D4S1_Shiny_Reactivity/D4S1_Shiny_Reactivity.pdf).
-- How to publish your Shiny Apps for free on the internet.
+- How to publish your Shiny Apps for free on the internet through [Shinyapps.io](https://shinyapps.io).

 **For in-person participants**: Please bring your own laptop for the hands-on R programming training on days 3 and 4, as one will not be provided for you.
 Breakfast will be available daily at 8:30 a.m. and lunch will be provided.